 By including online collaboration for group work and discussions, you not only provide a different way for them to interact with each other, you help them develop a solid foundation for technology-based communication.

-You’ll likely also find different types of formative and summative assessments within a digital curriculum that measure your students' knowledge and understanding in a variety of ways.
+You’ll likely also find different types of formative and summative assessments within a curriculum system that measure your students' knowledge and understanding in a variety of ways.

-If you use digital curriculum to blend your classroom, it might look like this:
+If you use a digital curriculum system to blend your classroom, it might look like this:

 Start off class with an activity to hook student interest.